 Eyelid surgery, also known as blepharoplasty or an "eye lift," can be performed on the top eyelids, bottom eyelids, or both, typically to reduce sagging in the lower eyelid and/or remove excess tissue in the upper eyelid.
-The results can have both aesthetic and functional benefits, and are long-lasting.
+The results from our Beverly Hills eyelid surgery can have both aesthetic and functional benefits, and are long-lasting.

 Reasons to consider Eyelid Surgery